rynmrtn/grunt-nexus-artifact/README.md

 This parameter comes from `grunt-contrib-compress`.
 You can read about it at [github.com/gruntjs/grunt-contrib-compress](https://github.com/gruntjs/grunt-contrib-compress).
 There are some differences from the config on `grunt-contrib-compress`.
 First of all, `ext` is used from the artifact, so it doesn't need to be specified. `mode` is currently not supported.
 It will auto-configure based on the extension.

+#### curl
+Type `Boolean`
+Default `false`

+This parameter gives the option to use curl to upload - some people have issues with uploading using Node streams (not sure why)

 # Release History
 * 2013-08-08  v0.2.0  Added support for publishing artifacts